guru-shreyansh/NPTEL-Programming-in-Java/2021-July-Semester/Week-1-Assignment.md

 ✔️ **Answer:&emsp;A**<br>
 ▸ **Explanation:** Through the string array passed as parameter to the `main` method, the arguments passed from the console can be received in the java program and it can be used as an input.<br>
 We can name the string array with any valid name, like: `input`, `var123`, ... etc.<br>
-Any number of arguments can be passed from the command like.
+Any number of arguments can be passed from the command line like:<br>
 To compile> `javac className.java`<br>
 To run> `java A B C 12345 xyz`<br>
-To print the content of the `args` array we can traverse the arrat as:<br>
+To print the content of the `args` array, we can traverse the array as:<br>
 ```java
 for (int i=0; i<args.length; i++)
     System.out.println(args[i]);